 - No kitchen or normal comforts of home

-Pro Tip: To have a more enjoyable Yellowstone camping experience, be sure to bring bug spray, an air mattress to sleep on, and the usual camping supplies.
+Pro Tip: To have a more enjoyable Yellowstone camping experience, be sure to bring bug spray, and an air mattress to sleep on.
+Also don't leave your food supplies outside as it can attract unwanted visits from wild animals.
+Many of the campgrounds have food storage lockers to keep your snacks safe!

-The fifth and final option for where to stay in Yellowstone is peer-to-peer rentals like Airbnb.
-By staying at someone's home, you can get some very unique experiences and stay at locations where you won't always find other types of lodging.
+The fifth option for accommodations in Yellowstone is peer-to-peer rentals like Airbnb.
+By booking Airbnbs in Yellowstone and staying at someone's home, you can get some very unique experiences and stay at locations where you won't always find other types of lodging.

 If you found this post helpful, please consider booking your next Airbnb through my link.
 I'll earn a small commission while the price for you stays exactly the same.
 Income like this helps me travel independently and create new content.